raul-izquierdo/english/sources/vocabulary/Social relationships/Relationships and Social Life.md

 pasar el rato
     = to hang out `I’m hanging out with friends this weekend`

+pasamos un buen rato = we had a good time
+    ?
+Pasamos un buen rato en la fiesta: `We had a good time at the party`

 ## Contacting People

 contactar con alguien
     = get in touch with (i) `I will get in touch with you later` = contact (neutro) `I will contact you later` - `I contacted him yesterday`

+mantenerse en contacto
+    = keep in touch
+    ?
+Deberíamos mantenernos en contacto : `We should keep in touch`

 dirigirse a alguien = address `He addressed the letter to the manager` - `He addressed the audience during the presentation` destinatario = addressee `The addressee of the letter is the manager`